megatommy/megatommy.github.io/source/index.blade.md

         <div class="col-sm-8">
             <div class="text">
                 <h1 class="website-title">Ciao!
 I'm Thomas.</h1>
                 <p>I build things that solve problems, and teach the wonders of IT to others.
-In my free time I like to learn new technologies and make sure the website of <a href="https://spazio2030.it" target="_blank">Spazio 2030</a> stays online.</p>
+In my free time I like to learn new technologies and make sure the website of <a href="/portfolio/spazio-2030">Spazio 2030</a> stays online.</p>
             </div>
         </div>
         <div class="col-sm-4">